 - Hearing Accessibility: Android devices offer a range of accessibility features for users with hearing impairments.
 These include closed captions, mono audio, and visual notifications for incoming calls and messages.

-- Voice Commands: Users can control their device using voice commands.
-This feature allows users to access apps, send messages, make calls, and perform other tasks without physically interacting with their device.
+- Voice Commands: Users can control their devices using voice commands.
+This feature allows users to access apps, send messages, make calls, and perform other tasks without physically interacting with their devices.

 - Gestures: Android devices support a variety of gesture controls, including double-tap, swipe, and pinch-to-zoom.
 These gestures can be customized to suit the user’s needs.

 - Switch Access: Switch Access is a feature that allows users to control their devices using an external switch or keyboard.
 This feature is designed for users with mobility impairments who may find it difficult to interact with the touch screen.